mathe1/WhatsAppOnlineTracker/README.md

 15:07:01 Girl - back after 22 Minutes, 45 Seconds.
 15:07:21 offline after 20 Seconds.
 ------------------
+19:44:15 Girl - is back / online
-19:05:38 > You sent a Message OUT
+19:44:55 > You sent a Message OUT while friend online tx(206/1) 19:45:03 ** Your message was marked as seen after 7 Seconds.
-19:07:18 ** Your message was marked as seen after 1 Minutes, 40 Seconds.
+19:45:23 offline after 1 Minutes, 8 Seconds.
-19:07:22 Girl - back after 240 Minutes, 1 Second.
-19:07:24 < Message IN while friend online
-19:07:31 < Message IN while friend online
+19:46:50 < Message IN from external ph(3/1)
 ```

+### Nerdistics
+This is an artificial word for "Nerd" and "Statistics" ;-)

+When sent or receive a message, now it logging the length of text, how many emojis were used, ...
+- tx(text length/count of emoji) - textmessage, e.g. tx(206/1)
+- ph(text length/count of emoji) - textmessage with photo, e.g. ph(3/1)
+- vm(duration) - voice message, duration min:sec red out from label, e.g. vm(1:23)
+- xx(unknown) - other content, maybe possible?

 You may use this [graphical Log-Analyser Tool](https://mathesoft.eu/software/whatsapponlinetracker-analyser/) to show the timeline of the logfile.

 ### Working on / known issues:
 - wish: would nice to autoclick my favorite contact at startup..
 - wish: manage switching contacts
-- invenstigation, maybe fixed in 1.7: there is something wrong at logging the IN/OUT messages: incoming messages are not logged in some case...
+- problem: vm() logged without duration, maybe duration will display short time later after appear the player container
-- problem without solution until now: "seen" flag will set only when you look at your contact on your smartphone.
+- problem without solution until now: messages and "seen" flag will set only when you look at your contact on your smartphone.
 Then it synchronize with browser and there the seen-flag sets.
 In reality the message may have seen much earlier before!
+It seems, the browser goes to a sleep mode after a while (Edge browser in my case).